Living in Manchester vs Living in London

 Both London and Manchester offer a wide variety of food and dining options, sure to satisfy your taste buds.
 Which is better?
 It depends entirely on your preferences.

-While Manchester has no Michelin-starred restaurants to its name, the Mancunian way isn’t one to be sneered at.
+While Manchester currently has only two Michelin-starred restaurants to its name, the Mancunian way isn’t one to be sneered at.
 Not only will you find Greater Manchester’s local delicacies in spades, from black pudding to Eccles cakes, you’ll also get to try a diverse range of culinary delights from all over the world.
 From relaxing bistros to ramen bars in the Northern Quarter, there really is something for everyone.
 Looking for an exquisite afternoon tea in the heart of the city?
 Try Richmond Tearooms for award-winning Alice-in-Wonderland-style dining.
 If you’re a foodie who’s looking for a unique experience, The Great Northern Warehouse boasts a remarkable Grade 2 listed building which is now a leisure and shopping development, full of bustling bars and restaurants for you to choose from.
 Its food options include Thai, Polish and Spanish, sure to satisfy every appetite!

 Where should I choose?